Large-Norm Solutions and the Relaxation-Time Limit for Quantum Hydrodynamics on the Two-Dimensional Torus: Global well-posedness of GCP solutions on

-but we still emphasize this property in the definition of the space $X(T^*)$, since it plays essential role in our later arguments.
-Now we will show that by choosing the initial data suitably smaller, we can extend the time of existence $T^*$ to infinity.
-The main tools are some apriori estimates based on functionals $E(t)$, $I(t)$ and entropy $H(\rho)(t)$, whose time derivatives are computed in Section \ref{sect:dt}.
-Moreover, those estimates should be established uniform with respect to the relaxation time $\tau>0$, thus they allow us to prove the argument of the relaxation-time limit rigorously.
+but we still emphasize this property in the definition of the space $X(T^*)$, since it plays an essential role in our later arguments.
+Now we will show that, by choosing the initial data suitably small, we can extend the time of existence $T^*$ to infinity.
+The main tools are some apriori estimates based on the functionals $E(t)$, $I(t)$ and the entropy $H(\rho)(t)$, whose time derivatives are computed in Section \ref{sect:dt}.
+Moreover, these estimates should be established uniformly with respect to the relaxation time $\tau>0$, thus they allow us to rigorously justify the relaxation-time limit.